 Information & Reports

-The process of Hawaii code approval begins at the State Building Code Council (SBCC).
+The process of Hawai‘i code approval begins at the State Building Code Council (SBCC).
 After amendments to model codes are approved by the council, administrative rules are written for authorization by the Governor.
-After the State Code is authorized, state building construction shall be in compliance within one year.
-The four counties shall amend/adopt the Hawaii state building codes within two years.
+After the State Code is adopted, Hawai‘i counties shall adopt the Hawaii state building codes, or amended version, within two years.
 If a county does not amend/adopt within two years, the Hawaii state building codes become applicable as an interim county building code.
-Hawaii’s State energy code is currently 2006 IECC, with 2009 IECC pending authorization.
-Counties adopt and enforce their own energy code.
+The State of Hawai‘i adopted IECC 2015 on March 20, 2015, with a 10-day lead-in period, making the new energy code effective as of March 31, 2015.
+See HRS Section 107 for more details.
 Currently, Honolulu, Maui, and Hawaii counties have adopted 2006 IECC, while Kauai County has adopted 2009 IECC.
-On July 14, 2015, the SBCC approve 2015 IECC, which could be adopted by the State and/or Counties in 2016.
+Since each county adopts and enforces its own energy code, counties are expected to adopt IECC 2015 or better by March 2019.

 Table 1: State & County Energy Code Status and Enactment Versions with Effective Dates